nmerange/nmerange.github.io/_posts/2021-12-23-coconut-curry-vegetables-recipe.md

 categories: recipes
 ---

-**Coconut curry vegetables**
+**Coconut curry vegetables**\
-This is a delicious recipe I always enjoy, it happens to be vegetarian and could be easily be made vegan with using non-dary margarine.
+This is a delicious recipe I always enjoy, it happens to be vegetarian and could be easily be made vegan with using non-dairy margarine.

 _ingredients_
 Lee Kum Kee's Coconut curry vegetable recipe base x2 (total 440g)\